db-malik/fast_api_datascientest_kubernetes/readme.md

 kubectl get all
 ```

+## Testing the Application

+Once the deployment is successful, you can test the API service by accessing the defined endpoints.

+You can access the API documentation in your local network by navigating to <http://127.0.0.1/docs>
+local network

 ## Clean Up (Optional)

 After testing, you can clean up the deployed resources using the following commands: